Other flapping wing designs

 - 2.11 With non-twistable arm wing section

-- External links to other flapping wing designs
+- 5. Related Links to other flapping wing designs

 1. The bird wing, the ideal